alpha-mouse/ti4calc/README.md

 Notice how probabilities in the resulting tables sum to 1.
 In the worst case, we get up to `Af + Df + Af*Df` subproblems, where Af and Df are numbers of attacking and defending Fighters.
 These subproblems are solved separately and resulting probabilities are summed across all of them.
 I thought of an optimisation where we can solve all subproblems partially, combine intermediate results and continue propagation till the end, but thought that it will give at best ~2x speed improvement, which I was lazy to pursue as barrage code was already too complicated.
 To see why it was complicated consider taking into account PDS fire, so that before computing barrage effects table is already full of non-zero probabilities.

 #### Duranium Armor ####
-Duranium Armor is a technology that allows one to repair one damaged unit at the end of each combat round.
+Duranium Armor is a technology that allows to repair one damaged unit at the end of each combat round.
 As with Barrage, this breaks assumptions that allowed fast probability calculation.
 First, when previously probability mass was moving only up and left in the table, now it can move back down and right.
 Or in another terms previously each cell's probability depended only on cells to the right and bottom of it, now each cell depends on the entire table, which means I cannot do one pass through the table and be done.
 Another complication (though no as severe) is that where previously fleet remains during battle were always a subset from the beginning of the initial fleet composition (units at the tail of the fleet were eliminated), now some ships in the middle of the fleet might be killed while some damage ghost are restored in the tail.

-As much as I tried, I failed to imagine any algorithm to compute probabilities when Duranium Armor is involved.
+As much as I tried, I failed to imagine any good algorithm to compute probabilities when Duranium Armor is involved.
 So I had no choice but to do many battle simulations and average the results.

 ## Credits ##

-* Ling Weak, Edward Nickson, and L0ft3r​ – for various improvements to the calculator for the third edition of the game.
+* Ling Weak, Edward Nickson, and L0ft3r – for various improvements to the calculator for the third edition of the game.
 This calculator is heavily based on that one.